What to expect on your Closing Disclosure

 Many of the key figures appear on the first page of the disclosure form, including:

-- Costs at closing – Lists your total closing costs as well as ‘cash to close,’ which is the total amount you’ll need to pay on closing day including your down payment
+- Costs at closing: Lists your total closing costs, including finance charges, as well as “cash to close,” which is the total amount you’ll need to bring to the closing table including your down payment

 You’ll also find a breakdown of your longer-term loan costs — including the annual percentage rate (APR) and total interest cost — on page 5 of the CD.

 Generally, the terms and closing costs listed on your Closing Disclosure should very closely match the ones listed on the Loan Estimate you received after you applied.